Create a retro red and blue 3d analyph text effect in Photoshop

 Clicking the Layer Effects icon.

-And choose Blending Options from the top of the list:
+Choose Blending Options from the list.

 Photoshop's Layers panel showing the original type layer and two copies.